 I am an Australian-American writer.
 My latest novel is Razorhurst, which takes place on a winter’s day in 1932 when Dymphna Campbell, a gangster’s moll, and Kelpie, a street urchin who can see ghosts, meet over the dead body of Dymphna’s latest lover, Jimmy Palmer.
 The three of them tip the balance in a bloody underworld power struggle.
-Razorhurst publishes in Australia in July and in the USA in March 2014.
+Razorhurst is out now in Australia and New Zealand and publishes in the USA in March 2015.

 My previous solo novel, Liar, is kind of self explanatory, i.e. it’s about a liar.
 It is my most popular novel, which says something about, um, something.

 In another life I was an academic and edited a scholarly collection of feminist science fiction in the twentieth century, Daughters of Earth and wrote a scholary tome, The Battle of The Sexes in Science Fiction.